PaymanAI/langman-examples/README.md

 ## Features

 - Create AI-driven workflows using Langgraph
-- Interact with human workers through the Payman platform
+- Pay humans for things the AI needs using Payman
 - Automate task creation and payment processes
 - Demonstrate AI-human collaboration in a simple, understandable way